 I suppose it means something.
 A bit like poetry.
 One catches a glimpse of something one doesn’t quite understand but the feeling is there.
-Similarly, the painter vaguely sees swathes of colour but that’s sufficient for a poetical rendition of reality and colour.
+Similarly, the painter vaguely sees swathes of color but that’s sufficient for a poetical rendition of reality and color.

-Please note that Monet, as in the above picture, but also in his pictures of the Cathedral of Rouen, made good use of complementary colours (purple and yellow as in the above picture).
+Please note that Monet, as in the above picture, but also in his pictures of the Cathedral of Rouen, made good use of complementary colors (purple and yellow as in the above picture).

 The vast majority of the Dutch master’s painting is set in similar hues.
 And some of his most famous canvases are even brownish monochromes.